OpenDataPlane/opendataplane-website/_posts/2014-09-10-lng-demo-thursday-lcu14.markdown

     path: /assets/images/posts/odp-thumb-l2fwdthing.jpg
     name: odp-thumb-l2fwdthing.jpg
 ---
-{% include image.html name="ODP_DemoFlyerv2.jpg" alt=" LCU14 - LNG - ODP Demo Day" url="http://www.linaro.org/connect/lcu/lcu14/" %}
+{% include image.html name="ODP_DemoFlyerv2.jpg" alt="LCU14 - LNG - ODP Demo Day" url="http://www.linaro.org/connect/lcu/lcu14/" %}

 Please join us on Thursday, September 18th, 2014 for LNG DEMO Day.
 For free!
 Use the promotion code **DEMO-THURS** to obtain a free pass for the demo day sets at the conference.
 See attached flyer and posters for more details.